Hurricane Fabian: Preparations

 Several days prior to Fabian striking Bermuda, computer models forecast a ridge of high pressure forcing the hurricane to the west of the island by 200 mi.
 Not expected to be a direct threat, a meteorologist at the Bermuda Weather Service expected gusty winds and potentially heavy rainfall.
-Each successive advisory brought the hurricane steadily closer to Bermuda, and 35 hours before Fabian made its closest approach, the Bermuda Weather Service issued a hurricane watch for the island.
+Each successive advisory was issued as the hurricane steadily moved closer to Bermuda, and 35 hours before Fabian made its closest approach, the Bermuda Weather Service issued a hurricane watch for the island.
 When a track near Bermuda became more certain, a hurricane warning was issued for the island, approximately 29 hours before Fabian made a direct hit on the island.

 The Bermuda Electric Light Company Limited recommended Bermuda residents to buy hurricane supplies such as candles, batteries, and non-perishable foods, to fill bathtubs and extra containers with water, and fill gasoline tanks for automobiles.
 In preparation, residents formed long lines at gas stations, banks, and supermarkets.
 All government offices and many businesses closed on the day prior to the hurricane hitting.
 All schools were closed, while all flights in and out of the island were canceled.
 Officials opened emergency shelters, and recommended 2,000 low-lying residents to evacuate; a hotel on the south shore of the island was evacuated as well.
 Several cruise ships expected to remain on the island departed early to avoid the hurricane.
 Local insurance companies on Bermuda experienced a great increase in business, as residents renewed lapsed policies or signed up for new policies for homes or businesses, though marine policies were stopped several days before the hurricane struck.
 The arrival of Fabian forced the cancellation or delay of several sports events, including a cricket match, a football game, and a dinghy race.